REGENTS OPERA JUNE NEWSLETTER

 Elektra, 1st November with New Palace Opera

-Another important one for your diaries - in conjunction with New Palace Opera we will be giving a concert performance of Strauss’s remarkable Elektra, with Catharine Woodward (freshly off her recent success with the Longborough Isolde) in the title role, and Ella de Jongh and Karin Lovelius as Chrysothemis and Klytemnestra.
+Another big autumn date for you.
+We will be joining forces with our friends at New Palace Opera to give a concert performance of Strauss’s bloodthirsty masterpiece Elektra, with Catharine Woodward (freshly off her recent success with the Longborough Isolde) in the title role, and Ella de Jongh and Karin Lovelius as Chrysothemis and Klytemnestra.

 That’s all for this very hot June day!
 Grateful thanks as ever to the team at Big Yellow Storage in Fulham.
 Thank you for looking after our stuff!